MLA In-text Citations | A Complete Guide (9th Edition)

 Citing different sources with the same author name

 If your Works Cited page includes more than one entry under the same last name, you need to distinguish between these sources in your in-text citations.

 If you cite more than one work by the same author, add a shortened title to signal which source you are referring to.

 In this example, the first source is a whole book, so the title appears in italics; the second is an article published in a journal, so the title appears in quotation marks.

 Different authors with the same last name

-To distinguish between authors with the same last name, use initials or first names in the in-text citations.
+To distinguish between different authors with the same last name, use the authors’ initials (or, if the initials are the same, full first names) in your in-text citations:

 Sometimes you might want to cite something that you found quoted in a secondary source.
 If possible, always seek out the original source and cite it directly.